rfabbri/vxd/vpe-gitflow.md

 When VPE is checked out, VXL's remote is not there.
 Add it if you want to push/pull directly without passing through VPE

   git remote add ...

 ## Making changes to VXL/VXD within VPE

 Edit vxl/ normally

-#eg:  echo '// test' >> vxl/CMakeLists.txt   # an existing VXL file is edited
+  # eg:  echo '// test' >> vxl/CMakeLists.txt   # an existing VXL file is edited

   # if we want that change to be backported to VXL, we prepend TO VXL:
-git ci -am "TO VXL: cmakelists"
+  git ci -am "FROM VPE: cmakelists"  # this message shows up on upstream

 Keep doing other commits to anywhere in the tree.
 When backporting, we have to cherry-pick when the original team has made free commits anywhere in the tree.
 If you yourself are working on the tree, and separate your commits to vxl/ and vxd/ folders in separate branches merged to your master, this becomes a merge instead of cherrypicking.

-  git checkout -b vxl_backport vxl_master
+  git checkout vxl_master
+  # usually works:
-  git cherry-pick -x master
+  git cherry-pick -x --strategy=subtree master
+  #
+  # check if that generates a commit with the wrong prefix, if so,
+  # undo the commit by resetting HEAD and use:
-  git cherry-pick -x master~3 # for example
+  # git cherry-pick -x --strategy=subtree -Xsubtree=vxl/ master

+  # --strategy=subtree (-s means something else in cherry-pick) also helps to make sure
+  # changes outside of the subtree (elsewhere in container code) will get quietly
+  # ignored.

+  # if merging, use the same strategies.
+  #
   # the -x in these commands annotate the commit message with the SHA1 of VPE
   # Use the following to make sure files outside of the subtree (elsewhere in container code)
   # will get quietly ignored.
 This may be useful when cherypicking a rename, since move is rm+add

-  git cherry-pick -x --strategy=subtree master^ git push
+  git push vxl HEAD:master

 ### Original example on which the above is based, showing the kinds of edits
   git push